dixonliang/petmonitor/README.md

-# petmonitor
+# Pet Monitor and Mini Treat Dispenser

-Pet Monitor and Mini Treat Dispenser (IoT Final Project)
+This is the repo for a pet monitor project.
+This project uses a Raspberry Pi.